pro-gramming/docker_apparmor/README.md

 ### Load and unload profiles:

 * $ apparmor_parser -r -W /path/to/your_profile
-* $ docker run --rm -it --security-opt apparmor=your_profile hello-world
+* $ docker run --rm -it --security-opt apparmor=your_profile busybox:latest sh
 * $ apparmor_parser -R /path/to/profile